michaelgorkow/scs_llm_zoo/glm_4v_9b/README.md

 To get the Streamlit app up and running in Snowflake, simply copy the code into a new Streamlit app within Snowflake.

 ### 8. Notebooks
 This model is not only useful for interactive applications like a chatbot but can easily be used in notebooks as well.
 The demo notebook `multimodal_demo.ipynb` contains the following examples:
 * Describing a list of images
 * Describing multiple pages of a PDF
+* Extracting Attributes from Images
-*
+* Explaining Graphs

-### 9. Demo
+### 9. Demo Video